 As any investor can attest to, things are not always what they seem.
-Take volatility in the.
+Take volatility in the market.
 It's bad, right?

-There is an often-misunderstoodthat tracks the 's volatility called the .
-Basically, the measures the implied volatility of the S&P 500 over the next 30 days.
+There is an often-misunderstood index that tracks the market's volatility called the VIX.
+Basically, the index measures the implied volatility of the S&P 500 over the next 30 days.

 Sound like mumbo jumbo?
 Not so fast.

-Simply variance rate for the next 30 days.)
-The number has been as low as 9 and as high as 89 during the financial turmoil in 2008., the higher the VIX, the more professional traders believe that take a downturn.
+Simply put, the higher the VIX, the more professional traders believe that stocks will take a downturn.
 The number of the VIX represents the annualized expected percentage down move of the S&P 500 over the next 30 days.
-(If you are mathematically inclined, the VIX is calculated as the square root of the
+(If you are mathematically inclined, the VIX is calculated as the square root of the par variance swap rate for the next 30 days.)
+The number has been as low as 9 and as high as 89 during the financial turmoil in 2008.

-View it as the S&P 500down.
+View it as the S&P 500 upside down.
 As the VIX moves higher, the S&P 500 moves lower.
 When the VIX moves lower, the S&P 500 generally travels higher.
-The VIX is called "the fear index" for a reason.
-The higher the fears in the market, the more traders their positions with options, driving up the price of the options, therefore the price of the VIX.
+The VIX is called 'the fear index' for a reason.
+The higher the fears in the market, the more traders hedge their positions with options, driving up the price of the options, therefore the price of the VIX.

-Now that you understand what the VIX is, how can an investorit to work?
+Now that you understand what the VIX is, how can an investor put it to work?

 Professional traders don't use the VIX as a static number but in relation to its 10-day simple moving average.

-Author Larry Connors calls this "the 5% rule."
-Whenever the VIX is trading 5% below its 10-day simple moving average, the S&P 500 has lost basis five days following.
+Author Larry Connors calls this 'the 5% rule.'
+Whenever the VIX is trading 5% below its 10-day simple moving average, the S&P 500 has lost money on a net basis five days following.
 The opposite has also been extensively tested and proven accurate.
-Whenever the VIX has been 5% or more above its 10-day simple moving average, the S&P 500 has earned returns better than two to one compared to the average weekly returns of all weeks.on a net
+Whenever the VIX has been 5% or more above its 10-day simple moving average, the S&P 500 has earned returns better than two to one compared to the average weekly returns of all weeks.